dmccreary/learning-graphs/docs/about.md

 # About the Learning Graphs Website

-The goal of this website is to enable teaching the concepts around Learning Graphs.
-It was inspired by the cyberpunk science fiction novel [Diamond Age](https://en.wikipedia.org/wiki/The_Diamond_Age) by Neal Stephenson.
-In this novel, a child uses a tablet-like device that customizes stories to the needs of the child.
+The goal of this website is to enable teaching the concepts around [Learning Graphs](glossary.md#learning-graph).
+It was inspired by the 1988 cyberpunk science fiction novel [The Diamond Age: Or, A Young Lady's Illustrated Primer](https://en.wikipedia.org/wiki/The_Diamond_Age) by Neal Stephenson.
+In this novel, a child uses a tablet-like device called "The Primer" that generates customized stories in real-time to meet the needs of the child.
+The stories get more sophisticated as the needs of the child mature.

 This form of highly-customized learning is our goal.
 We believe that learning graphs are the core data structure that these intelligent learning agents will be built on.

+Today, there are no formal standards for Learning Graphs.
+We hope that the resources on this site can enable an organization to publish these learning graph interoperability standards.
+See our chapter on [Validating Learning Graphs](./chapters/19-validating.md) for examples.

+## Terminology

+In this course, the term **learning graph** (lower cases) will be used to describe the general topic of using concept graphs to empower intelligent agents to generate customized content.

+We will use the term **Learning Graph** to describe a JSON file that conforms to our proposed Leaning Graph standard.

+We will also use the term **Concept Dependency Graph** or CDG to describe the general graph structure of these systems.

+We also will be using [SKOS](glossary.md#skos) terminology to describe Concepts.
+When in doubt, we encourage you to use the W3C SKOS definitions for concepts and their relationships.

+## Integration with other Projects

+This websites puts a focus on the creation and editing of learning graphs for hyper-personalization of learning content.

+It does not cover the following topics:

+1. **Graph Algorithms** - Graph algorithms are used to traverse a learning graph to build custom lesson plans.
+For this topic please see the [Graph Algorithms](https://dmccreary.github.io/graph-algorithms/).
+To leverage learning graphs, understanding dependency path finding algorithms is essential.
+2. **LMS Integration** - We do not cover the topic of integrating learning graphs into [learning management systems](glossary.md#learning-management-system-lms).
+For this topic please see the [Graph Learning Management Systems](https://dmccreary.github.io/graph-lms/)
+3. **Systems Thinking** - learning graphs do not stand alone.
+To be valuable they need to integrate with a complex network of other technologies that make up our educational systems.
+To get exposure to Systems Thinking we encourage you to use the [Systems Thinking for Technologists](https://dmccreary.github.io/graph-systems-thinking/).
+We feel that understanding the [Network Effect](https://dmccreary.github.io/graph-systems-thinking/archetypes/#network-effect) will help you understand how learning graph standards can transform education.

+In addition to these websites, we have also worked with specific subject-matter experts to create examples of learning graphs.
+Please see the [Case Studies](./case-studies/index.md) section for descriptions and links to these websites.

+## What is a Learning Graph?

 Learning Graphs are [concept dependency graphs](glossary.md/#concept-dependency-graph) that are used to:

-1. Understand the important [concepts](glossary.md#concept) in a course and their dependencies
+1. Understand and visualize the important [concepts](glossary.md#concept) in a course and their dependencies.
 2. Suggest [learning paths](glossary.md#learning-path) to achieve [learning objectives](glossary.md#learning-objective)
 3. Serve as the core data structure for [hyper-personalization](glossary.md#hyper-personalization) of lesson plans by [generative AI](glossary.md#generative-ai) and other content such as [MicroSims](glossary.md#microsim) by [agents](glossary.md#agent).